-Karma does not support testing frameworks or assertion libraries (compatible with Jasmine, Mocha, etc.).
+Karma does not support React testing frameworks or assertion libraries (compatible with Jasmine, Mocha, etc.).
 The HTTP server in which the test runner runs produces the HTML file for the test runner.

 Testing can be run on real browsers and devices, such as mobile phones, tablets, and desktops, while the entire feedback loop takes place in your IDE.
 Karma also works with continuous deployment to Jenkins, Travis etc.

 - The software is open-source.